-Thongsook 13 is a new Thai horror movie created by some of the delightfully warped minds responsible for one of my favorite Thai movies ‘SARS Wars‘.
+Thongsook 13 (aka Long Weekend) is a new Thai horror movie created by some of the delightfully warped minds responsible for one of my favorite Thai movies ‘SARS Wars‘.

 In Thongsook 13, a group of teenage friends head to an isolated island but decide not to take a boy called Thongsook with them.
 He is a little odd, not very popular, tends to have epileptic-style fits and they don’t want him included in the group.

-Needless to say, Thongsook ends up on the island, which would be fine and dandy if he didn’t turn out to be a conduit for the ghosts that haunt it.
+Needless to say, Thongsook ends up on the island anyway, which would have been fine and dandy if he didn’t turn out to be a conduit for the ghosts that haunt it.

 Throw in a certain night of the year when the ghosts are at their strongest, which of course would be the night the teens are there, and we suddenly start wishing the group was bigger as they begin getting killed off one by one.

 Now, Thongsook 13 is like many Thai horror movies.
-Thai ghosts are scarier than western ghosts, they really are, and Thai movies about ghosts tend to be frenetic, violent and very very bloody.
+Thai ghosts are scarier than western ghosts, they really are, and Thai movies about ghosts tend to be frenetic, violent and really quite bloody.